jdougan/Enfilades-1984/README.md

     * Also influenced  by the disps and widths not being normalized.
     * It wasn't mentioned anywhere that keyZero normalization would be expected.
 * Unclear on the possibility of negative key values.
-    * It should work now, needs to be tested.
+    * It should work now, ~~needs to be tested~~.
 * Unclear what empty and single element enfilades should be like.
     * After experimentation decided that empty is Nil/None and single is a upper and bottom normalized.
-    * Potentially single bottom node could work with some small changes.
+    * Single bottom nodes now work ~~with some small changes~~.
+    * What happens withs an empty Upper Node?
+        * Empty enfilade?
+Error?
+Remove it?
 * There are a couple of possible ways to reconstruct retrieve(), not sure what was intended.
-* Node splitting in append is getting disps wrong in the new node.
+* Node splitting in append was getting disps wrong in the new node.
-    * Lots of issues with append.
+    * ~~Lots of issues with append~~.
 * Appending data elements with a naturalWidth greater than 1 gives unintuitive results on retrieval.
+Keeping grant app implied semantics for now.

 ### Sources
 * Announcement of finding the grant app front matter with the curse: http://habitatchronicles.com/2006/06/things-you-find-while-cleaning-your-office/